ifm/ifm3d-examples/ovp8xx/python/README.md

 * `bootup_monitor.py`: Checks that the VPU completes it's boot sequence before attempting to initialize an application.
 * `diagnostic.py`: Contains helper functions for retrieving diagnostics when requested or asynchronously.
-* `extrinsic_calib_verification.py`: is a script to verify the extrinsic calibration from h5 data.
 * `ods_config.py`: demonstrates how to set json configs to the o3r system following the o3r schema.
 * `ods_data_analyze.py`: ods data analyzer script from a h5 file.
 * `ods_queue.py` : This script handles the data queues of an ODS application.